alimooo1/next-training/README.md

 ## Description

 This is a simple Next.js Training.
-I used API of "https://reqres.in/" for fetching users.
+I used the API of "https://reqres.in/" for fetching users.

-Then i got them with getStaticProps and serverside.
+Then I got them with getStaticProps and serverside.
 Pages are pre-generated.

-So thanks to the Dear Next.js, Project is Super Fast :)
+So thanks to Dear Next.js, Project is Super Fast :)

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).